-Objective three' was challenges faced by both teachers and students in the use of instructional technologies in teaching and learning process.
-This was further reported that:
+5.1.3.
+Challenges faced by both teachers and students in the use of instructional technologies in teaching and learning process.

-- i) Some teachers had limited skills/unskilled in the use of some instructional technologies, - ii) instructional technologies were not enough/unavailable, unavailability of funds to buy instructional technologies, limited time to use the various instructional technologies as the syllabus was so wide that they may not cover it,
+Some teachers had limited skills/unskilled in the use of some instructional technologies,

-- iii) lack of support from school administration, some head teacher locked instructional technologies in stores and made strict rules for anybody who wished to use them, some teachers were not consulted in the procurement process thus they are overtaken by events, - iv) No time to improvise instructional technologies to use, some teachers were lazy and did not bother to use instructional technologies, - v) Unreliable power supply, - vi) Lack of infrastructure, - vii) Lack of opportunities to apply technology, - viii) Low equipped laboratories and - ix) Some teachers still believed that if they explained the information well, the students would understand even if the teacher did not use the instructional technologies.
+- Instructional technologies were not enough/unavailable, unavailability of funds to buy instructional technologies, limited time to use the various instructional technologies as the syllabus was so wide that they may not cover it, - Lack of support from school administration, some head teacher locked instructional technologies in stores and made strict rules for anybody who wished to use them, some teachers were not consulted in the procurement process thus they are overtaken by events, - No time to improvise instructional technologies to use, some teachers were lazy and did not bother to use instructional technologies, - Unreliable power supply, - Lack of infrastructure, - Lack of opportunities to apply technology, - Low equipped laboratories and - Some teachers still believed that if they explained the information well, the students would understand even if the teacher did not use the instructional technologies.

-Students reported that:

-- i) Some instructional technologies could not be understood thus they were contracting, - ii) Some teachers were fast when explaining, - iii) Instructional technologies not enough which made them to keep on sharing thus hindering accessibility and individual practice for competence, - iv) Lack of knowledge and skills on use of some instructional technologies, congested classroom due to over enrolment, - V) limited time to access and use instructional technologies, - vi) Lack of enough explanations from teachers, - vii) Theft and - viii) Some students felt that the use of instructional technologies wasted time and some teachers never use instructional technologies at all. - Teachers suggested the following solutions to the challenges they faced in the use of instructional technologies: That; - i) Teachers should be trained on how to handle/ use instructional technologies such as computers/ICT, - ii) Schools to buy more instructional technologies to cater for swollen classes, - iii) Schools to organize for harambees and ask donors to assist in buying enough instructional technologies and iv) The government to ensure reliable power supply in all schools and those students should be exposed to the use of technology early.
+- Students reported that: - Some instructional technologies could not be understood thus they were contracting, - Some teachers were fast when explaining, - Instructional technologies not enough which made them to keep on sharing thus hindering accessibility and individual practice for competence, - Lack of knowledge and skills on use of some instructional technologies, congested classroom due to over enrolment, - Limited time to access and use instructional technologies, - Lack of enough explanations from teachers, - Some students felt that the use of instructional technologies wasted time and some teachers never use instructional technologies at all. - Teachers suggested the following solutions to the challenges they faced in the use of instructional technologies: That; - Teachers should be trained on how to handle/ use instructional technologies such as computers/ICT, - Schools to buy more instructional technologies to cater for swollen classes, - Schools to organize for fundraising and ask donors to assist in buying enough instructional technologies and - The government to ensure reliable power supply in all schools and those students should be exposed to the use of technology early.